Luftwaffe Polizei

 Generalluftzeugmeister, Fliegerkorps IX Niederland:

 The Generalluftzeugmeister was a special organization made up of civil engineers working on Luftwaffe projects.
-They worked with and under Luftwaffe Officers and Senior NCOs at factories producing Luftwaffe armaments as well as in the field where Luftwaffe troops needed additional support with equipment.
-Established in Februar 1939 under Generaloberst Ernst Udet until November 1941 when command was assumed by Feldmarshal Erhard Milch.
-In 1944 it became part of the GeneralLuftzeugmeister-Amt (Department of the Chief of Aircraft Procurement and Supply).
+They worked with and under Luftwaffe Officers and Senior NCOs at factories producing Luftwaffe armaments as well as in the field, where Luftwaffe troops needed additional support with equipment.
+Established in February 1939 under Generaloberst Ernst Udet until November 1941 when command was assumed by Feldmarschall Erhard Milch.
+In 1944, it became part of the General Luftzeugmeister-Amt (Department of the Chief of Aircraft Procurement and Supply).
 The main tasks of the Generalluftzeugmeister included the development, testing, and procurement of all material for the German Luftwaffe during World War II, as well as the provision of supplies for all the Luftwaffe's subordinate offices.
 The development and testing required GL engineers to be in the field to physically check and monitor new projects.
-As the borders of the Reich expanded so did their areas of responsibility.
+As the borders of the Reich expanded, so did their areas of responsibility.
 Little information is available regarding the uniform regulations of the Generalluftzeugmeister.

-It seems hilarious now perhaps, and a bit of a reach that the aircrews could even reach the survival bouy, and get out of their tiny raft, tired, scared, and hurt, and safely onto climb onto the wet-bouy, bouncing all over.
-Trust me, I’ve tried to get out of the water and onto a ship at sea once, it’s near impossible, you're freezing, weak, have no grip, and sinking, and that railing looks high!
+It seems hilarious now, perhaps, and a bit of a reach that the aircrews could even reach the survival buoy, and get out of their tiny raft, tired, scared, and hurt, and safely climb onto the wet-bouy, bouncing all over.
+Trust me, I’ve tried to get out of the water and onto a ship at sea once; it’s nearly impossible, you're freezing, weak, have no grip, and sinking, and that railing looks high!
 It was sheer luck and faith that I got out of the water, cause it wasn’t me doing it!
 It is likely was more to give the flyers some hope of crossing the channel, than they ever saved lives, it is debatable, but the fact is, people will fight harder if they think they will have help, or have a good chance to service the event, they had to try, airmen take time to train and learn their trade, and you’re going to need a lot of them, a lesson the German Airforce never really prepared for quite enough, they would suffer horrendous losses by the end of the War.

 Mark Stone